boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 > Note: "URL_IANA_UDP_OPTIONS" is the URL of the "UDP Option Kind Numbers" registry group while "URL_IANA_UDP_ExIDs" is the URL of the "UDP Experimental Option Experiment Identifiers (UDP ExIDs)" registry that will be created by IANA as per {{Section 25 of !I-D.ietf-tsvwg-udp-options}}.

-## udpOptions {#udpOptions}
+## udpSafeOptions {#udpOptions}

 Name:
-: udpOptions
+: udpSafeOptions

 ElementID:
 : TBD1

 Description:
-: Observed UDP options in a Flow.
+: Observed safe UDP options in a Flow.
 The information is encoded in a set of bit fields.
 : Options are mapped to bits according to their option numbers.
-UDP option Kind 0 corresponds to the least-significant bit in the udpOptions IE while Kind 255 corresponds to the most-significant bit of the IE. A bit is set to 1 if the corresponding UDP option is observed in the Flow.
+UDP option Kind 0 corresponds to the least-significant bit in the udpOptions IE while Kind 255 corresponds to the most-significant bit of the IE. A bit is set to 1 if the corresponding safe UDP option is observed in the Flow.
 The bit is set to 0 if the option is not observed in the Flow.
+ : Most-significant bit 192-255 MUST be set to 0.

 Abstract Data Type:
 :  unsigned256